polytaskdev/Polytask/README.md

 - A scientific calculator
 - A built in Dictionary
 - A timer/stopwatch/clock
-- A place to write some quick notes
+- A notebook for taking notes
 - Snake game, only if your done with your work :-)

 ## Prerequisites